FEniCS/dolfinx/demo/pde/subdomains-poisson/python/documentation.rst

 The above sub-domains are defined with the sole purpose of populating mesh functions.
 (For more complicated geometries, the mesh functions would typically be provided by other means.)
-The classes :py:class:`CellFunction` and :py:class:`FacetFunction` are specialized versions of the more general
+The classes :py:class:`CellFunction <dolfin.cpp.CellFunction>` and :py:class:`FacetFunction <dolfin.cpp.FacetFunction>` are specialized versions of the more general :py:class:`MeshFunction
+<dolfin.cpp.MeshFunction>`. :py:class:`CellFunction
+<dolfin.cpp.CellFunction>` represents a function with a value for each
+cell of a mesh, while :py:class:`FacetFunction
-:py:class:`MeshFunction`. :py:class:`CellFunction` represents a
+<dolfin.cpp.FacetFunction>` represents a function with a value for
-function with a value for each cell of a mesh, while :py:class:`FacetFunction` represents a function with a value for each facet.
-We define a :py:class:`CellFunction` to indicate which cells that correspond to the different interior sub-regions :math:`\Omega_0` and :math:`\Omega_1`.
+each facet.
+We define a :py:class:`CellFunction
+<dolfin.cpp.CellFunction>` to indicate which cells that correspond to
+the different interior sub-regions :math:`\Omega_0` and :math:`\Omega_1`.
 Those in the interior rectangle will be tagged by `1`, while the remainder is tagged by `0`.
-We can set all the values of a :py:class:`MeshFunction` to a given value using the :py:func:`set_all` method.
-So, in order to accomplish what we want, we can set all values to `0` first, and then we can use the ``obstacle`` instance to mark the cells identified as inside the domain by `1` (thus overwriting the previous value):
+We can set all the values of a :py:class:`MeshFunction <dolfin.cpp.MeshFunction>` to a given value using the :py:func:`set_all
+<dolfin.cpp.MeshFunctionInt.set_all>` method.
+So, in order to
+accomplish what we want, we can set all values to `0` first, and then we can use the ``obstacle`` instance to mark the cells identified as inside the obstacle region by `1` (thus overwriting the previous value):

 .. code-block:: python